NeuroML/Documentation/source/Userdocs/SingleNeuronExample.md

         * input_lists (class: InputList, Optional)
 ```
 This tells us that components of type `InputList` can be added to components of the `Network` type, in the `input_list` member.
-Of course, we just use the `add` function, and that adds the components to the correct member.
+Of course, we will use the `add` function in our network object `net`, and that will add the component to the correct member.

 Coming back to our model, in this case, since we are providing a single input to the single cell in our network, `ExplicitInput` is sufficient.